lrr-capital/lrr-capital/about.md

 ## Christopher A. Rascoe

-Chris isa sophomore at Northwestern University studying economics.
+Chris is a sophomore at Northwestern University studying economics.
 He is originally from Atlanta, GA.